-Early this year, i shared this letter with you.
+Early this year, I shared this letter with you.
 I repeat it because it fits the chronology of this blog series and provides valuable substantiation and information.
-Considering that they have all failed to provide the answers they promised, and that Peter Myers (now the Chairman of the Knysna DA Constituency) is actively altering the truth, makes it very important for you to absorb this:
+Considering that they have all failed to provide the answers they promised and that Peter Myers (now the Chairman of the Knysna DA Constituency) is actively altering the truth, makes it very important for you to absorb this:

 Dear Alan Winde and Peter Meyers

 I have exhaustively tried to get answers and being repeatedly blocked for almost 3 years by the DA, Knysna Municipality (KM) and the Knysna Tourism Board.
 It is notable that you, Alan Winde, have been contacted several times the past 2 years.
-It beggars belief that you, as MEC for Tourism, whose made many visits to Knysna Tourism, are not aware of the problems and controversy they’ve experienced.
+It beggars belief that you, as MEC for Tourism, who made many visits to Knysna Tourism, are not aware of the problems and controversy they’ve experienced.

 It is further notable that you, Alan, have refused several requests for an audio copy of the Log-Inn meeting – that recording should have been the foundation for follow-up.
 It makes no sense (except if the reason is to delay) that i provide the minutes (from memory) of the meeting before you will give me the recording you have in your possession.
 The recording would be 100% accurate.
 It shows bias or faked interest that not one person, besides myself, has requested that recording so that this process moved along quicker – where’s the sincerity?